Identifying a characterized energy level structure of higher charmonium well matched to the peak structures in $e^+e^-\to \pi^+ D^0 D^{*-}$: The emergence of the charmonium structures with characterized energy level in

-The unknown parameters in the cross section analysis of $e^+e^- \to\pi^+ D^0 D^{*-}$ mainly include $g$, $a_0$ in the continuum amplitude and $R_i$ and angle phase $\phi_i$ in the charmonium amplitudes.
-The input of masses and widths of the intermediate charmonia can be found in Table \ref{tab:inf}.
 The fitted cross section distribution of $e^+e^- \to\pi^+ D^0 D^{*-}$ is depicted in Fig. \ref{fig:Character}, and the corresponding fitted parameters are summarized in Table. \ref{table:parameter}.
 It is evident that the experimental data can be well reproduced with clear signals of the four characterized energy level structures, as indicated by the fitted $\chi^2/d.o.f.=0.74$.
 Notably, the BESIII's study concluded that the second high-mass enhancement cannot be explained by a single resonance and possesses a more intricate underlying structure \cite{BESIII:2018iea}.
 In this regard, the characterized energy spectrum of charmonium provides a very natural explanation for this phenomenon.
 Specifically, the interference between the $\psi(4415)$ and the predicted characterized structure $\psi(4380)$ near 4.4 GeV can generate an extremely broad enhancement.
 Furthermore, BESIII has suggested categorizing the first enhancement as $Y(4220)$ \cite{BESIII:2018iea}, but its measured width of $77\pm6.8\pm6.3$ MeV \cite{BESIII:2018iea} obviously deviates the narrow width of $44.1\pm4.3\pm2.0$ $(28.2\pm3.9\pm3.6)$ MeV in hidden-charm channel $J/\psi\pi^+\pi^-(\chi_{c0}\omega)$ \cite{BESIII:2016bnd,BESIII:2019gjc} as well as the theoretical prediction of $(23\sim30)$ MeV \cite{Wang:2019mhs} for the charmonium $\psi(4220)$.
 However, our present analysis has convincingly proved that the first enhancement can be described within a multi-resonance interference scheme, with a narrow width of $\Gamma(\psi(4220))=44$ MeV as an input.
 As a result, this disagreement in widths can also be effectively resolved.
 From this perspective, we can confidently conclude that the enhancement structures observed in $e^+e^- \to\pi^+ D^0 D^{*-}$ indeed match well our prediction for the characterized energy spectrum of higher vector charmonia.
 This alignment serves as a strong indication for unraveling the nature of several reported charmoniumlike $Y$ states.
 From Fig. \ref{fig:Character} and Table. \ref{table:parameter}, it can be also seen that the continuum contribution is highly significant and the only one set of solution for $\{R_i,\phi_i\}$ has been found when adopting the background form of $\mathcal{A}_0$ in Eq. (\ref{eq1}).
 This result implies that it will be convenient to continuously identify the characterized energy level structures of charmonia by comparing the fitted $R_i$ values with the corresponding theoretical three-body $\pi^+ D^0 D^{*-}$ decay behaviors, which will be discussed in detail later.